 Cyrill Moser

-With the specially developed evaluation procedure of ZWEI Wealth (the ZWEI method), asset management solutions are classified independently and comprehensively for the first time.
+ZWEI wealth's proprietary approach (the ZWEI method) allows us to conduct independent and comprehensive assessments of any investment strategy.
 To this end, ZWEI Wealth carries out extensive analyses of asset managers and the results they achieve.
-The data we use is provided either directly by asset managers or by their clientele.
+The data we use are provided either directly by asset managers or by their clients.

-The ZWEI method is based on the four components «provider», «track record», «costs» and «fit».
-Based on these four components, we individually examine how well asset management solutions and their providers fit to achieve a client's specified investment goals.
-These four components are explained in detail below.
-With the help of the ZWEI method, the most suitable asset management solution can be found for each investor.
+The ZWEI method consists of the four components «provider», «track record», «costs» and «fit».
+Based on these components, we examine how well a portfolio is suited to achieve our clients' investment objectives.
+The four components are explained in more detail below.
+We use the ZWEI method to find the most suitable investment strategies for each investor.

-The Provider component examines the extent to which an asset manager has the basic requirements for management.
-This component is based on different factors and develops slowly over time.
+The Provider component examines the extent to which an provider fulfills the basic requirements for asset management.
+This component is based on different factors and only changes slowly over time.

 How long an asset management company has been in existence, how much money has been entrusted to it, and how many employees are involved says a lot about the robustness and stability of a company.
-We also attach great importance to the degree of specialization and consider the ownership structure.
-In addition, we pay attention to whether the necessary banking or administrative licenses exist.
+We also attach great importance to the degree of specialization, and we assess the ownership structure.
+In addition, we pay attention to whether the required licenses exist.

-For asset managers who already manage active portfolios through ZWEI Wealth, the average performance figures as well as expert and client assessments are also important.
+For asset managers who already manage active portfolios on the ZWEI platform, the average performance figures as well as expert and client assessments are also taken into account.

-The Track Record component measures how well the performance of the proposed investment solution compares to a passive benchmark and comparable offerings from the market (median).
-For this purpose, three variables are calculated, which are weighted equally:
+The Track Record component measures how well the performance of the proposed investment strategy compares to a passive benchmark and comparable offerings from actively managed strategies in the market (median).
+For this purpose, we calculate three measures:

-The total cost of an investment solution is often difficult to grasp and is often challenging for investors to access or understand.
-Complex cost structures and inadequate disclosure make it untransparent to compare costs.
+The true total cost of an investment solution is often difficult to assess and non-transparent.
+Complex cost structures and inadequate disclosures make it difficult to compare costs.
 We analyze all cost levels of an investment solution, regardless of whether these costs are incurred by the asset manager directly or by a third-party provider.
-The total costs are again measured against the benchmark and median.
-They basically include:
+Total costs are measured against the benchmark and median.
+They generally include:

 The «fit» or «solution fit» measures how well an offer fits the needs of a particular investor.
 On the one hand, this includes an initial assessment by our experts of how well an offer meets the specifications of a tender and customer needs.
-On the other hand, the interaction with investors considers their personal preferences.
+On the other hand, our discussions of results with investors may lead to them developing additional personal preferences.

-Besides clearly definable qualitative and quantitative requirements (e.g. size or specialization), soft and thus subjective assessments of investors can also be taken into account (e.g. regional preferences or exclusion of certain segments).
+Besides clearly identifiable qualitative and quantitative requirements (e.g. size or specialization), soft factors and thus subjective views of investors can also be taken into account (e.g. regional preferences or exclusion of certain styles or provider types).

 | 1.00 - 2.69 | Not recommendable |